 Ideal to top grilled chicken, seafood, or tacos, this is a fresh grilled corn and peach salsa that adds a balance of sweetness and heat to a barbecue.
 Serve on the dish or place in a bowl for people to serve themselves.

 Habanero peppers, are quite hot for most people but have a wonderful flavor reminiscent of melon.
 The hottest of the variety is red, but orange and yellow habaneros have great taste and aroma without the fiery heat.
 By combining this heat with something sweet we temper the burn so that the palate is not overwhelmed and the flavor of the fruit is enhanced.

-4 ears of corn
+- 4 ears corn

-1 red or orange bell pepper
+- 1 red bell pepper

-1 habanero, or to personal preference
+- 1 habanero or to personal preference

-1/2 medium red onion
+- 1/2 medium red onion

-2 large peaches
+- 2 large peaches

-2 limes juiced, about 3 tablespoons
+- 2 limes juiced about 3 tablespoons

-1 tablespoon extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-salt and pepper, to taste
+- salt and pepper to taste

-- Add the corn, bell pepper, red onion, and habanero to the grill, cook until there is a slight char on them.
+- Add the corn, bell pepper, red onion, and habanero to the grill, then cook until there is a slight char on them.
 Don’t let them get soggy or too crispy.
 Remove from the heat and let cool.

-Use a sharp peeler to remove the skin from the peaches.
+- Use a sharp peeler to remove the skin from the peaches.
 Make a cut around the middle and split the peaches in half to remove the pit.
 Dice the peach into small pieces.

-Add the peach to the corn mixture along with the lime juice, and olive oil then gently mix.
+- Add the peach to the corn mixture along with the lime juice, and olive oil then gently mix.
 Taste and add salt and pepper as/if needed.